billstclair/elm-dynamodb-defunct/examples/README.md

 Then aim your browser at http://localhost:8000/src/simulated.elm.

-`simulated.elm` is also live at [kakuro-dojo.com/simulated.html](https://kakuro-dojo.com/simulated.html).
+[src/simulated.elm](src/simulated.elm) is also live at [kakuro-dojo.com/simulated.html](https://kakuro-dojo.com/simulated.html).

-The real backend, using a table in my Amazon AWS account, is live at [kakuro-dojo.com/dynamo-example.html](https://kakuro-dojo.com/dynamo-example.html).
+[src/real.elm](src/real.elm) is an example using the real DynamoDB backend.
+It will NOT run in `elm-reactor`.
+It is live, using a table in my Amazon AWS account, at [kakuro-dojo.com/dynamo-example.html](https://kakuro-dojo.com/dynamo-example.html).

+Both are thin wrappers around the code in [src/SharedUI.elm](src/SharedUI.elm).

 I'll write documentation soon about how to set up your own DynamoDB table and to configure your application to use the ports to [js/dynamo-backend.js](js/dynamo-backend.js).